Chart Color Schemes

 Wondai faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 12.2%, significantly below the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 9.4%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.3%).
-Trade and technical skills are prominent, with 38.8% of residents aged 15+ holding vocational credentials - advanced diplomas (9.2%) and certificates (29.6%).
+The area's university qualification rate is 12.2%, significantly lower than the Australian average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 9.4%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.3%).
+Vocational credentials are prevalent, with 38.8% of residents aged 15+ holding them.

 Frequently Asked Questions - Education